oreluk/subShift/README.md

 ## Subtitle Shift (subShift)

-subShift is a script used to modify any subtitle file by shifting/adjusting time stamps by a given amount.
+subShift is a python script used to modify any subtitle file by shifting/adjusting time stamps by a given amount.

 ## Example
 Usage: **subShift(fileLocation, changeAmount)**